virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}`:
     - `result` - parameters are absent

-### onAfterRemoveDockerVolume
+### onAfterRemoveVolume

-The *onAfterRemoveDockerVolume* event will be triggered after removing volumes from Docker container.
+The *onAfterRemoveVolume* event will be triggered after removing volumes from Docker container.
 It will be executed once for each Docker container.

 **Event Placeholders:**